 Hired by Murray-Latta Machine Company, I served as Corporate Health and Safety Manager for the Murray-Latta Machine Company (150 employees) and their heavy equipment manufacturing, fabricating, machining and assembly job shop and millwright field installations operations.
 I was also responsible for Health and Safety at Rodgers Industrial Moving and Rigging (10 employees), and for Progressive Mill Supplies (30 employees) and their repair shop and field operations.

 My initial vision was to implement a written operational safety framework to baseline operations, implement a return-to-work program to stop the bleed (their safety record - upwards of 88% demerit on the inside plant worker base rate and 82% on outside worker base rate).
-We then planned to further improve the numbers by implementing the Toyota like TWI improvement methodologies and finally to move firmly to Lean manufacturing of which safety would be a natural element.
+We then planned to further improve the numbers by implementing the Toyota-like TWI improvement methodologies, and finally, to move firmly to Lean manufacturing, of which safety would be a natural element.

-In addition, I implemented the written operational safety framework, the return-to-work program, created a forward thinking health and safety policy, reviewed and recreated the corporate occupational health and safety (OH&S) policy manual, created four OH&S support manuals for use by workers and supervisory staff, and instituted a safety work order system.
+In addition, I implemented the written operational safety framework, the return-to-work program, created a forward-thinking health and safety policy, reviewed and recreated the corporate occupational health and safety (OH&S) policy manual, created four OH&S support manuals for use by workers and supervisory staff, and instituted a safety work order system.

 A few sample on-the-floor Gemba improvements (Gemba = where the work happens).
-These included developing, training and supervising staff in a complicated confined space entry procedure and entrance for a chemical tank, cut and weld, that included a vertical entrance drop, a sloping floor, toxic chemical and air flushing, double wall interior metal cutting, nine lockouts, and constant air monitoring for three tanks at the CAPTIN Toyota plant.
+These included developing, training and supervising staff in a complicated confined space entry procedure and entrance for a chemical tank, cutting and welding, that included a vertical entrance drop, a sloping floor, toxic chemical and air flushing, double wall interior metal cutting, nine lockouts, and constant air monitoring for three tanks at the CAPTIN Toyota plant.

 Gemba improvements also included improving standard operating procedures (SOPs) for facility air handling (welding plume); developing safe SOPs for a 50-ton press, the 5 and 10-ton overhead cranes and for several milling and shop machines; coaching on proper safety committee functions and interventions; resolving serious safety machine guarding issues, and instituting regulated First Aid coverage for off-shifts.